 I have another article about monstera splits HERE 🙂

-If you are unable to place your Monstera near a brighter light source you could consider replacing one of your light bulbs with an LED Plant Grow Light.
-During the winter I like to use the bulbs from Haus Bright.
+If you cannot place your Monstera near a brighter light source, you could consider replacing one of your light bulbs with an LED Plant Grow Light.
+During the winter, I like to use the bulbs from Haus Bright.

 6) Help!
 My Monstera is Drooping